-In the days of a divided Germany fashion was inseparable from politics on the communist Eastern side of the Berlin wall, and the only way to "To be cool", make an attempt at individuality, possess something attractive or simply use as a form of silent protest, was to have your own sewing machine, needle and thread, or support the underground fashion label CCD, "Chic, Charmant und Dauerhaft".
+In divided Germany fashion was inseparable from politics on the Eastern side of the Berlin wall.
+The only way to "To be cool", make an attempt at individuality, possess something attractive or simply use as a form of silent protest, was to have your own sewing machine, needle and thread, or support the underground fashion label CCD, Chic, Charmant und Dauerhaft.

-Chic, Charming and Durable, an ironic use of the alleged description for what was produced by the GDR, the German Democratic Republic, fashion industry.
+"Chic, Charming and Durable", an ironic use of the alleged description for what was produced by the communist GDR, German Democratic Republic, fashion industry.

 Indispensable during those days, not only as a source of sewing patterns but as an escape from socialist conformity, was "Sybille", an inspirational fashion and culture magazine named for its creator, Sybille Gerstner.
-Published six times a year it featured profiles of unknown women as well as those in the public eye, together with articles on everything from art and design to literature.
+Published six times a year it featured profiles of unknown women as well as those in the public eye, and articles on everything from art and design to literature.

 From the time of its start-up in 1956, in the days when there was no Berlin Wall and the women of East Germany were still thought of as Rubble Women, copies sold out as soon as they hit the stands and were passed from hand to hand with an estimate of at least ten readers for every issue.

 One of the young photographers was Ute Mahler, now a Professor of Photography in Hamburg, and she never allowed her models to laugh as "I thought that if they did it brought them too close to the official East German image of our happy women".
-Instead the team of eight photographers "tried to show an image of women which corresponded with our ideal.
+Instead the team of eight photographers "Tried to show an image of women which corresponded with our ideal.
 Beautiful, clever, sensual, self-confident, strong".

-Although the magazines censors, who did not officially exist, were known to 'edit' smiles onto the faces of models before a photo was allowed to go to print, while the 'Maxi' fashion was not allowed to be featured because it was considered to use too much fabric.
+Although the magazines censors, who did not officially exist, were known to "edit" smiles onto the faces of models before a photo was allowed to go to print, while the "Maxi" fashion was not allowed to be featured because it was considered to use too much fabric.

-The styles and sewing patterns which came with Sybille were in the main designed by unknowns, often by one or another of the four editors, and bore no relation to everyday life in communist East Germany as they tended to be romantic, flirtatious and elegant.
+The styles and sewing patterns that came with Sybille were in the main designed by unknowns, often by one or another of the four editors, and bore no relation to everyday life in communist East Germany as they tended to be romantic, flirtatious and elegant.

 Nevertheless they made it possible for the women of the German Democratic Republic, with its shortages and restrictions, to identify with the dreams and ideals they represented.
 People learned to sew, and showing their individuality through their clothes and those of their families, became an aim for many who lived behind the Berlin Wall.

-With the shortages in fabrics and sewing notions, sometimes "re-cycling" had to be heavily used in their creations, and not only with the inclusion of whatever could be salvaged from old clothes.
+With the shortages in fabrics and sewing notions, "re-cycling" was used in their creations, and not only with the inclusion of whatever could be salvaged from old clothes.
 "Frugal" was the keyword, decades before it became a trend elsewhere.